-I bought these adhesive-backed velcro strips a few years ago when I started sourcing, and they’re still going strong.
+I bought these adhesive-backed velcro strips (available on Amazon) a few years ago when I started sourcing, and they’re still going strong.
 So I highly recommend them if you need some velcro.

 When you find valuable books, you’ll need somewhere to store them.
 I’ve found that smaller boxes (Banker’s boxes and Home Depot boxes are what I use) and sturdy recyclable bags are suitable storage receptacles.

 Some people use plastic crates for this purpose, and that’s a fine solution as well.
 I used to do that ‒ I actually bought a dozen of them when I first started my business.
 They all cracked and broke over time though, so now I go with the much cheaper box/bag route.

 Now that you’re all geared up with a smartphone, a book scanning app, and a Bluetooth barcode scanner, you’re ready to start scanning books.

 The answer is pretty simple: anything your book scanning app says is valuable.

 Here’s the basic rule of sales rank: the higher the rank, the less often the book sells